 It may come as a surprise that the third leading cause of unintentional injury-related death is falls.
-In 2014, nearly 32,000 people died in falls at home and at work – and for working adults, depending on the industry, falls can be the leading cause of death.
+In 2016, 34,673 people died in falls at home and at work, according to Injury Facts®, and for working adults, depending on the industry, falls can be the leading cause of death.

 Whether working from a ladder, roof or scaffolding, it's important to plan ahead, assess the risk and use the right equipment.
 First, determine if working from a height is absolutely necessary or if there is another way to do the task safely.

 - Discuss the task with coworkers and determine what safety equipment is needed